shama/phase/README.md

 * PHP 5.3.0+
 * java

-If java is not available, phase can still be used by disabling frontend optimizations (or possibly by closing your eyes and holding your breath while ignoring the reams of errors you'll see when generating a build)
+If java is not available, phase can still be used by using the `--no-compression` flag.

 Installation
 ------------